toltarisa/toltarisa/README.md

 ## About me

-- 4th Grade Software Engineering Student.
+- New Graduate Software Engineer.
 - Trying to get better at Algorithms and Data Structures.
 - Checkout my blog posts.
 [Check it out !](https://toltarisa.github.io/)